The 1960 Franklin Half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Value

-The 1960 half dollar with no mint mark is worth around $13.50 in very fine condition.
-In extremely fine condition the value is slightly higher at around $14.
-In uncirculated condition the value is around $15 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $80.
+The 1960 half dollar with no mint mark is worth around $19.50 in about uncirculated condition.
+In uncirculated condition the value is around $20 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $55.

-The 1960 D half dollar is worth around $13.50 in very fine condition.
-In extremely fine condition the value is around $14.
-In uncirculated condition the value is around $15 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $150.
+The 1960 D half dollar is worth around $19.50 in about uncirculated condition.
+In uncirculated condition the value is around $20 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $60.

 Click here to search for 1960 half dollars on Amazon.